-When Baby was an infant, those soft, decorative shoes provided the perfect final touch to her adorable wardrobe.
-However, as she starts to walk, it’s time to stroll into more practical footwear.
+When Baby was an infant, those soft, decorative shoes provided the perfect final touch to their adorable wardrobe.
+However, as they start to walk, it’s time to stroll into more practical footwear.

-While she will outgrow her shoes fairly quickly, it’s important not to use that as a reason to compromise on quality.
+While they will outgrow their shoes fairly quickly, it’s important not to use that as a reason to compromise on quality.
 Here are steps in the right direction when it comes to buying shoes for Baby.

 It might not seem like the type of material the shoe is made out of is all that important, since most toddler shoes are outgrown before they have the chance to get worn out, but it is essential to choose shoes that are both durable and flexible.
 Shoes that protect little feet, but also have flexible soles, are ideal for these early-walking years.
 Shoes that are too stiff can weaken the muscles in the feet and impair natural movement.

-Once you’ve found a pair that seems to be a good fit, have Baby strut her stuff around the store to be sure she seems comfortable.
-Watch for any obvious signs of discomfort, like limping or tripping, which indicate the shoes are not the right match for her feet (even if they are the right size).
+Once you’ve found a pair that seems to be a good fit, have Baby strut their stuff around the store to be sure they seem comfortable.
+Watch for any obvious signs of discomfort, like limping or tripping, which indicate the shoes are not the right match for their feet (even if they are the right size).

 - “Shopping for Kids Shoes.”
 Mayo Clinic.
 Mayo Clinic, 1998-2016.
 Web.

 - “Movement: 8 to 12 Months.”
 HealthyChildren.
 American Academy of Pediatrics, August 1 2009.
 Web.